lokesh/bitsweeper/README.md

 - [ ] Don't flag mines on scroll
 - [ ] Random block sprites get set on clicking smiley and then again on first press

+## Architecture

+**JS Framework**
+- Vue 3.0 - First time using.
+Only a small hiccup as I had to translate the longpress directive into new format, easy enough though.
+- Event Bus: Using Mitt library for event bus as attaching on/off handles on Vue Class is no longer feasible.
+Limited to usage with particle system.

+**Visuals**
+- Particles: Canvas element overlayed on top of app for particle effects.
+- Custom font: Using a component to display custom pixel font.

 ## Lessons

 - **Project Mgmt**
   - The README.md worked well for tracking to-dos and taking notes.